What is Event-Driven Investing?

-Certain event-driven strategies such as M&A arbitrage and distressed investing can perform well independent of economic conditions.
+Certain event-driven strategies such as merger arbitrage and distressed investing can perform well independent of economic conditions.

-- M&A Arbitrage: Event-driven investing around M&A has historically performed well during periods of economic strength, as the number of opportunities (i.e. deal volume and count) is the highest, as well as the chance of purchase premiums.
+- Merger Arbitrage → Event-driven investing around M&A transactions has historically outperformed amid periods of economic strength, as the number of opportunities (i.e. deal volume and count) is the highest, as well as the chance of purchase premiums.

 - Distressed Investing → Conversely, distressed investing performs best in recessionary periods, as more companies become prone to financial distress.